GATEKEEPER-OU/Synthetic-Data/README.md

 3. Evaluator

 Various statistical analysis are carried out.
 Depending on the results the data is divided into "real" and "fake".
-This information is passed back to the Middleware layer.
+This information is passed back to the Shared layer.